What’s in Our Guides

 Platforms & Audit Trail

-Can one platform support audits, supplier risk, and safety inspections together?
+Can one platform support all these disciplines together?

 Yes — that is the core design premise of an audit-and-inspection platform like Certainty.
-In practice, the data model is the same across the three disciplines.
+In practice, the data model is the same across every discipline the library covers.

 A configurable checklist runs on a mobile device.
 The record carries a timestamp, photo, GPS, and signature.
 A corrective action workflow tracks owner, target date, and verified closure.
 A multi-site dashboard surfaces leading indicators across the program.

-By contrast, only the template library and the regulatory frame change between LPA, SRM, and safety inspection use cases — not the platform.
-As a result, running all three on one platform is what makes the cross-disciplinary audit trail possible.
+By contrast, only the template library and the regulatory frame change from one discipline to the next — not the platform.
+As a result, running them on one platform is what makes the cross-disciplinary audit trail possible.

 What is a defensible audit trail, and why does it matter?